Is Tallinn Safe for Tourists? Crime Is Rare. Ice and E-Scooters Are Not.

 Yes, walking around Tallinn at night is generally secure.
 In the Old Town and the immediate business district, the main streets are brightly lit, and you will regularly see locals walking home late without looking over their shoulders.

 However, one local quirk is how early the city can “switch off.”
 Outside of weekend party zones, streets empty out by 21:00 or 22:00 (even earlier in winter).
-The sudden drop in ambient noise means you can often hear your own footsteps echoing—a surprisingly abrupt shift for a European capital.
+The sudden silence means you can often hear your own footsteps echoing through the streets — a surprisingly abrupt shift for a European capital.

 Weekends bring a slightly livelier energy.
 On Fridays and Saturdays, some streets fill with partygoers and the occasional stag group — but this remains localised rather than city-wide.